PowerGridModel/power-grid-model-io/docs/converters/converter.md

 ## Common methods for converters

-The commonly methods across different converters, including data IO and log level configurations, are described below.
+The common methods across different converters, including data IO and log level configurations, are described below.
 Converter specific methods are presented in corresponding sections.

 ### Loading data